curvegrid/go-ethereum-wiki/Building-Qt.md

     sudo apt-get update
     sudo apt-get install ubuntu-sdk qtbase5-private-dev qtdeclarative5-private-dev libqt5opengl5-dev

-To install ubuntu-sdk, you may need to follow http://askubuntu.com/questions/408463/unmet-dependencies-i-cant-install-ubuntu-sdk
+To install ubuntu-sdk, you may need to follow http://askubuntu.com/questions/408463/unmet-dependencies-i-cant-install-ubuntu-sdk.
+Installing ubuntu-sdk on Ubuntu 14.04 using apt-get can fail because of an unmet dependency.
+Using <code>aptitude</code> will allow installing it, leaving the dependency unresolved.
+Use the following command:

+    sudo apt-get install aptitude; sudo aptitude install ubuntu-sdk

 On Ubuntu 14.04, you will have to separately install the qtdialogs package